winfsp/hubfs/README.md

         - required  auth token required to be present
         - optional  auth token will be used if present
-        - none      do not use auth token even if present -authkey name name of key that stores auth token in system keyring -authonly perform auth only; do not mount
+        - none      do not use auth token even if present
+        - token=T   use specified auth token T; do not use system keyring -authkey name name of key that stores auth token in system keyring -authonly perform auth only; do not mount
+  -d    debug output
   -o options
         FUSE mount options
+        (default: uid=-1,gid=-1,rellinks,FileInfoTimeout=-1)
   -version
         print version information
 ```
-The recommended FUSE options are:

-- Windows: `uid=-1,gid=-1,rellinks,FileInfoTimeout=-1`
-- Linux/macOS: `uid=-1,gid=-1,default_permissions`

-(The `uid=-1,gid=-1` option specifies that the owner/group of HUBFS files is determined by the user/group that launches the file system.)
+(The default FUSE mount options depend on the OS.
+The `uid=-1,gid=-1` option specifies that the owner/group of HUBFS files is determined by the user/group that launches the file system.
+This works on Windows, Linux and macOS.)

 ### File system representation